sparkflows/sparkflows-docs/docs/user-guide/reading-writing/reading-csv.rst

 Read csv
 =================

-Fire Insights enable user to Read csv file.
+Fire Insights enable users to Read CSV files.

 Workflow
 --------

 Below is the workflow.
 It does the following:

-* Reads data from a csv file.
+* Reads data from a CSV file.
-* Print some sample result.
+* Print the sample result.

 .. figure:: ../../_assets/user-guide/read-write/1_1.png
    :alt: readwrite